1-Sisyphe/youCanCodeAGif/README.md

 If yes, then make sure that you have:
 - youtube-dl
 - ffmpeg
-- Python 3, including PIL and numpy
+- Python 3
+- PIL, numpy, and pyyaml python libs
 - Linux, because ffmpeg command lines are most likely different on other OS

-Then you can just run main_script.py, cross fingers and see what you get.
+Then you can just run code_a_gif.py, cross fingers and see what you get.

 If all work fine, you are suppose to find that gif: https://imgur.com/3tFIv4d.gifv
-Or if you changed 'lang' to 'fr' in main_script.py, you will find this one: https://i.imgur.com/Gg7Cz3B.gifv
+Or if you changed 'lang' to 'fr' in code_a_gif.py, you will find this one: https://i.imgur.com/Gg7Cz3B.gifv

 Basically, as the gif says:
 - the script download a video from Youtube
 - cut it into interesting scenes
 - create several terminal-like scenes, via terminal.py.
-The code you see in the terminal is the actual code from the main_script.py
+The code you see in the terminal is the actual code from the code_a_gif.py
 - concatenates the scenes from the video and from the terminal
 - create the subtitles via subtitles.py and burn them into the video
 - convert the video into a gif